jethanivijay/devopswithgithubhack/Challenges/Challenge01.md

 ## Success Criteria

 1. Show code in your Reposistory
-2. Show your have Azure subscription ready
+2. Show your Azure subscription is ready
 3. Demonstrate your understanding of the solution blueprint to your coach

 ## Learning Resources